lakshyasajal18/IMDb-movie-genre-analysis/README.md

 ---

-## Dataset
+## Data

-This project uses the official IMDb datasets:
+This project uses the official IMDb public datasets:

-- `title.basics`
+- title.basics.tsv.gz
-- `title.ratings`
+- title.ratings.tsv.gz
-- `name.basics`
+- name.basics.tsv.gz

-The raw datasets were cleaned, merged, and transformed into optimized `.rds` files to significantly reduce application startup time and improve deployment performance.
+The raw datasets are available from the IMDb Non-Commercial Datasets website.

+To recreate the processed data used by the application:

+1. Download the IMDb datasets.
+2. Place them in an `imdb_data/` directory.
+3. Run `prepare_data.R`.
+4. Launch the application with `app.R`.

 ---